okohll/abdocs/content/docs/tables/users-and-roles.md

 tags:
 - Software Architect
 ---
-The _Roles and Privileges_ panel of a table's manage tab allow privileges to be assigned to a user or role on a table.
+When editing a table, the _Roles and Privileges_ panel allows privileges to be assigned to a user or role on a table.
 Please see the [privileges]({{<relref "/docs/security-and-compliance/security-features/privileges">}}) page for more details.